francescoraves483/LTNT/README.md

 These files will be saved inside the folders specified in the LTNT.ini configuration file of the master (the same folder names and paths will be then used in the slave file system).

 # Steps for preparing and installing the platform
-## The case with Ethernet connection to the two ends of the network under test and the usage of the suggested hardware is considered
+## The case with Ethernet connection to the two ends of the network under test and the usage of the full LTNT platform is considered

 * Get two APU2x4 boards, and choose the device which will become the master, and the one which will become the slave.
 * We will now download and install OpenWrt in the two boards.